Chase Sapphire Reserve®

 Here’s a look at Chase Sapphire Reserve’s key features, benefits, and drawbacks – and how they stack up to the competition.

-This bonus is worth up to $750 on travel purchases (including airfare and hotel stays) purchased through the Chase Ultimate Rewards portal, and $500 on all other redemption methods.
-The bonus is only available to you if you don’t currently have a Sapphire card (including Sapphire Preferred) and haven’t had a Sapphire card for the past 24 months.
+This bonus is only available to you if you don’t currently have a Sapphire card (including Sapphire Preferred) and haven’t had a Sapphire card for the past 24 months.

 Earning Ultimate Rewards Points

-Chase Sapphire Reserve earns an unlimited 3 Ultimate Rewards points points for every $1 spent on travel (including airfare, rental cars, and hotels) and dining out.
-All other purchases earn an unlimited 1 point for every $1 spent.
+Chase Sapphire Reserve earns an unlimited 3 Ultimate Rewards points points for every $1 spent on most travel (including airfare, rental cars, and hotels not purchased through the Chase Ultimate Rewards portal) and dining out.
+Most other purchases earn an unlimited 1 point for every $1 spent.
+Exceptions include:

 Redeeming Ultimate Rewards Points